myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-26T07:58:26.203Z
+>
+> I see, this seems to happen when the display is vertical mode.
+Maybe it was intended, but I'll ask @deck.blue later :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-26T04:04:27.814Z
 >
 > Is this from a tablet?